MEDICINE INTERVIEW COURSE

 16 MMI STATIONS

 On the day, you move through an 8-station circuit with a fellow student that you will pass through twice.
 You will participate on one occasion and observe on the next station.
 Stations range from ethics to breaking bad news to calculating drug dosages.
-Each station is quality controlled by doctors and past interviewers.
+Each station is quality controlled by experienced doctors.

 10 MINUTE STATIONS